 Senate looks to speed ahead on temporary funding to avert government shutdown through the holidays

-The Senate is heading for a vote on a temporary government funding package as lawmakers sought to keep the holiday season free from any suspense over a government shutdown
+The Senate is heading for a vote on a temporary government funding package as lawmakers seek to keep the holiday season free from any suspense over a government shutdown

 WASHINGTON -- The Senate was pushing toward a swift vote Wednesday on a temporary government funding package as lawmakers sought to keep the holiday season free from any suspense over a government shutdown.